mendersoftware/mender-docs/01.Getting-started/01.What-is-Mender/docs.md

 * vexpress-qemu.
 This is a virtual device, which is handy as you do not need to configure any hardware to try Mender.
 This device type also comes bundled with the Mender server for easy testing.
 * [BeagleBone Black](https://beagleboard.org/black?target=_blank).
 This is a popular and open physical device, used in many professional environments.

-These reference devices are well supported and included in the Mender continious integration environment.
+These reference devices are well supported and included in the Mender continuous integration environment.
 They are thus an easy way to get started with testing Mender.
 You will see references to them throughout the documentation.